-The Trust's schools remain popular, with four out of five RET schools being heavily oversubscribed for the September 2022 Year 7 admissions round.
-Sixth Form admissions numbers are also strengthening.
+The Trust's schools remain popular, with four out of five RET schools being heavily oversubscribed for the September 2023 Year 7 admissions round.
+Sixth Form admission numbers have also strengthened significantly with years groups approaching capacity at Bristol Free School and Becket Keys School, and Year 12 admission numbers also improved at Turing House.
+The first intake at King's School was disappointing and the school is working hard with its current Year 11 students on recruitment for September 2024.